bludit/documentation-english/pages/themes/javascript-files/index.md

 <h2 id="example">Example</h2>

-The next HTML and PHP code is a complete example of how to include two Javascript files in a theme.
+Here's a complete example of how to include two Javascript files in a theme.

 ```
 <!DOCTYPE html>